addzey/addzey.dev/content/about.md

 # About
 This is my tech blog!

-I will be using this as a personal Wiki as well as a way to improve my communication, documentation and platform/network diagraming skills
+I will be using this as a personal Wiki and as a way to improve my technical documentation skills

 ### What you'll find here:
 - Homelab